 - Whisk in ½ cup of the flour until you have a creamy paste.
 Let it rise in a warm place until the dough has risen and fallen, approximately 1 hour.

-- Let the dough rise in a warm place, covered with plastic wrap, until the size doubles, about 2 hours.
+- Let the dough rise in a warm place, covered with a kitchen towel or plastic wrap, until the size doubles, about 2 hours.

 - Punch the dough down and work the dough a few times.